telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 The Fiddler Everywhere [**HTTP(S) Inspectors**](#http\(s\)-inspectors) tab renders the **Request** and the **Response** sections, which display the request and the response information for the HTTP(S) sessions that are selected from the **Live Traffic** list.
 In the case where the captured traffic uses [the WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), a special [**WebSocket inspectors**](#websocket-inspectors) tan renders, which display the connection handshake details, messages, and each message content and metadata.
 For secure connections in the Live Traffic section, Fiddler Everywhere can show detailed [server certificate information](#server-certificate-details).

-The inspectors are based on the [Monaco editor](https://microsoft.github.io/monaco-editor/) and provide several features among which:
+The inspectors are based on the [Monaco editor](https://microsoft.github.io/monaco-editor/) and provide several features, among which:

 - Great performance for loading large chunks of data.
 - Line IDs to quickly identify and mark a specific portion of the request or response.